vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-aws.md

 7. Connect to the jumpbox and start port forwarding

 	Note that the command shown below assumes that no process is currently listening on local port 8080.
-If it is in use then you should identify and end any listening process before running this command.
+If it is in use then choose a different port and adjust the SSH command line accordingly.

 	<!-- /* cSpell:disable */ -->
 	```bash